Ed Jagels

 Edward R. Jagels (born March 26, 1949) is a former American prosecutor and was Kern County, California’s longest-sitting District Attorney, holding the office from 1983 to 2010.
 During this time, he prosecuted some notorious cases of wrongful convictions, and engaged in what is now acknowledged widely to have been a pattern of prosecutorial misconduct, in which he convicted innocent people of abusing children.
-Kern County has since paid out 10 million dollars in settlements to the people wrongly convicted by Ed Jagels.
+Kern County has since paid out $10 million in settlements to the people wrongly convicted by Ed Jagels.

 Early life and education

 Edward R. Jagels was born on March 26, 1949, in Los Angeles California to George and Margret Jagels.
 His father, George Daniel Jagels was an attorney.
 He attended middle school at the Mayfield Junior School in Pasadena, CA. He began high school at the Woodside Priory School in Portola Valley, CA before moving on to the Robert Louis Stevenson high school in Pebble Beach, CA where he graduated in 1967.

 He attended Stanford University where he majored in history and joined the Reserve Officers' Training Corps before graduating in 1971.
 Influenced in part by his father, an attorney, Jagels chose to pursue a career in law at the University of California, Hastings College of Law where he graduated in 1974.
 While at Hastings, he found an interest in the law of evidence and criminal procedure which lead him to pursue a career in criminal justice and ultimately to the Kern County District Attorney's Office where he would spend the remainder of his career.